Transportation at the Ballot Box 2018

 The midterm elections in November 2018 held major political ramifications for the United States given the high-profile Congressional, gubernatorial, statehouse, and mayoral choices American voters considered.
 But Election Day also plays a critical role in shaping communities from coast-to-coast in the form of investments and decisions about transportation.

 There were at least 314 transportation measures on the ballot this November to go along with the 197 that already appeared before voters earlier this year.
-Eno released a comprehensive listing of the 2018 transportation ballot measures prior to Election Day and is currently analyzing the results.
+Eno has released a comprehensive listing of the 2018 transportation ballot measures, updated with Election Day results, and is currently analyzing the results.

 It is important to note that, in terms of the overall count, over two-thirds of transportation-related measures were in just two places: Michigan and Ohio.
 These states require certain tax questions to go before voters, therefore routine property tax measures to generate revenue for local street maintenance are numerous in Michigan in August and in Ohio in November.
 Both states also had measures for other modes such as public transit, but for this analysis the local road questions in those states are kept separate.
 Click here to view a database of the Michigan and Ohio road millage measures.